notificationapi-com/docs/docs/features/events-webhook.md

-# 🪝 Webhook API
+# 🪝 Events Webhook

-The Notification Events Webhook API allows you to receive real-time updates about notification events such as delivery, opens, and clicks.
+The Notification Events Webhook allows you to receive real-time updates about notification events such as delivery, opens, and clicks.
 By setting up a publicly accessible API endpoint, you can track and react to these events programmatically.

 :::note
 This feature is currently in beta.